 Some Additional Information:

 The Arts are very important to us at Burchetts Green and the school achieved the Artsmark Gold award.
 The children take part in music from the very start of Reception right the way through the school.
-The range of exposure is diverse and engaging, with music workshops, weekly recorder lessons in reception and year one, and weekly ukulele lessons for all year two children.
+The range of exposure is diverse and engaging, with music workshops, weekly recorder lessons in year one, and weekly ukulele lessons for all year two children.
 The children perform to parents at termly recitals, at the fete, the Nativity and during times of collective worship.

 We have an outstanding Art Specialist working in year two and the children learn about artists and their lives as well as producing their own exceptional artwork.
 The children excel at art and this is evident through the displays at the school.